 - How do you keep yourself motivated, and what about your staff?

 When I first stepped onto the path of personal development I read that it takes 10,000 hours to be an expert.
 However, today, research has shown that this isn’t always the case.
 Five hours of the wrong practice can lock in poor habits.
 What is vital to achieving peak performance is the amount of time spent in deliberate, purposeful, goal-orientated practice.
 This type of practice ensures you lock it in to your subconscious mind.
-Embracing feedback from an expert coach.
-Having clear, precise goals, intense focus and a willingness to a personal challenge to keep out of the comfort zone are required.
+Embracing feedback from an expert coach is essential.
+Moreover, having clear, precise goals, intense focus and a willingness to a personal challenge to keep out of the comfort zone are required.
 Also key ingredients of a mindset for success and growth mindset.

 After playing poorly in one of her matches in Rome, Serena Williams, feeling she had lost too many backhands went to the practice court and hit 2,500 backhands.
-When she missed one, she started over.
+Furthermore, when she missed one, she started over.
 She did roughly the same the next practice day!

 - Imagine redoing what didn’t go well in your day!
 Could you even conceive what positive wins might open for you?

 The second part of purposeful practice is feedback from a coach.
 Embracing feedback in a positive manner is a critical ingredient of a champion mindset.
 And this is where a great coach scores.
 They help them see things differently and it is only by doing things slightly different that we can improve and reach our peak.
-Novak Djokovic has a team of nine coaches including a spiritual coach, and Andre Agassi famously said he believes Nick Kyrgios may never fulfil his potential without a coach.
+Novak Djokovic has a team of nine coaches and at one stage included a spiritual coach.
+Andre Agassi famously said he believes Nick Kyrgios may never fulfil his potential without a coach.
 I guess time will tell and the proof will be evidenced on the court.
 A coach can be instrumental in helping you create and stick with your newly acquired winning habits.

 - Do you have a coach or a mentor in your life?